NasKar2/truenas-upgrade-jails/README.md

 # truenas-upgrade-jails
 Upgrade all jails from prior release

-It will fetch the release matching the current truenas version.

-Then it will upgrade each jail with a status of 'up' to that version.

-If your jail is 'down' it will git can error msg and continue to the next jail in your system.

 ## Status

 This script has be tested to  work with FreeNAS 11.3 upgrading to TrueNAS CORE 12.2.